khoitd1997/Lcd_Driver/README.md

 - Display supports autoscroll
 - Reading data from both data ram and character generator ram as well as lcd status
 - Check display status
-- Adding new custom characters to character generator ROM, the ${custom_pattern_num} format is used when displaying custom char, example below
+- Adding new custom characters to character generator ROM, the `{custom_pattern_num} format is used when displaying custom char, example below
 - Control backLED(provided that you have a relay hooked up to it)

 ## Notes about Usability